Frequently Asked Questions

-- An on-site visit will be performed as part of all firms seeking certificate.
+- An on-site visit with the firm's owner will be performed as part of all firms seeking certification.

-Within the MNAA -SMWBE certification program, firms are certified in one of the following classification:
+Within BNA's SMWBE certification program, firms are certified in one of the following classifications:

-- SBE - Small Business Enterprise (Caucasian Male)
+- SBE: Small Business Enterprise (owner must be a Caucasian Male)

-- MBE– Minority Business Enterprise (Minorities Male and Female )
+- MBE: Minority Business Enterprise (must be Minority-owned, Male or Female )

-- WBE – Women Business Enterprise (Caucasian Female)
+- WBE: Women Business Enterprise (owner must be a Caucasian Female)

-The Metropolitan Nashville Airport Authority (MNAA) office of the Business Diversity Development (BDD) has two options when seeking certification.
+Nashville International Airport (BNA)'s office of Business Diversity Development (BDD) has two options when seeking certification:

-To promote, encourage and stimulate participation of the Airport's local Small, Minority and Woman-Owned Business Enterprises (SMWBE).
-SMWBE firms must be a for-profit business, as defined in 49 CFR, Part 26.
+- SMWBE firms must be for-profit businesses, as defined in 49 CFR, Part 26.